 Good answer Pikka.
 I think it does depend on the child, one who sleeps in does better in the afternoon, one who is up early may be perfect for a morning session.
 I found that afternoon was great, it gave us a relaxing morning.
 Sometimes we would invite a friend over to play and have lunch before school, too.
-By the end of the day, mine were tired and went to bed easier, too.
-In terms of getting things done, I found the afternoon was good as stores are all open then and I could drop them and do my errands.

 I kinda disagree with the others about taking into account for his schedule in that if he will be going to a usual school for first grade (the next year) he would not have a choice and this might be a good opportunity to "train" him for big school (and yoursef) when the pressure is not on and you can let it slide some mornings on getting him there on time. if you plan to home school then it would not be such and issue because you could start when you wanted.

 As a former teacher, I think teachers are fresher in the a.m. & a.m. classes might be better.